To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file - see below for details.

 If you want to hide the menu title help text, set tophelp to a large value so it is positioned off-screen (e.g. set tophelp=70) in the \_ISO\MyE2B.cfg file.

-Tip: To check you have left 5 lines clear below the menu.
+Tip: grub4dos 0.4.5c - To check you have left 5 lines clear below the menu.
 As a test, set a timeout of 10 seconds - the countdown message will appear in line 5 under the menu.
+Also press SHIFT+P to check the pasword prompt text position.
+Test using grub4dos 0.4.6a and 0.4.5c (change using Utilities menu).

-Try the new E2Bed .cfg file editor to design your own menu system.
+Try the E2Bed editor to design your own menu system (save configuration as MyE2B.cfg).

 1. Run \_ISO\E2B_Editor.exe (Windows only) and choose a .cfg file (e.g. \_ISO\MyE2B.cfg or select the Sample_MyE2B.cfg file)

-3. Use the mouse to draw a rectangle for the menu text position (a menu border, if configured, will be drawn around the outside of the menu text)
+3. Use the mouse to draw a rectangle for the menu area (any menu border, if configured, will be drawn around the outside of the menu text)

-4. Change the colours, header and footer and other settings as required.
+4. Change the colours, header and footer text and other settings as required.

 5. Click on the red Save button to save the new settings (if you chose Sample_MyE2B.cfg then New_MyE2B.cfg or MyE2B.cfg will be saved)